itsmarsss/typing-statistics/README.md

 ## License

-The Typing-Statistics Chrome extension is licensed under the [Apache License 2.0](https://github.com/itsmarsss/Typing-Statistics/blob/main/LICENSE).
+The Typing Statistics Chrome extension is licensed under the [GNU 3.0 license](LICENSE).